TREEcg/specification/specs/1-discovery.md

 A `tree:Collection` is also compatible with [[!activitystreams-core]]’s specification of [paged collections](https://www.w3.org/TR/activitystreams-core/#collections).
 Instead of `dcterms:isPartOf`, also `as:partOf` can be used to indicate that the current page is part of the full collection.
-While Hydra and TREE link to the members of the collection by using the specific collection as a subject, Activity Streams 2.0 indicates a member starting from the page URL.
+While Hydra and TREE link to the members of the collection by using the specific collection as a subject, Activity Streams 2.0 (AS) indicates a member starting from the page URL.
-Therefore, when using Activity Streams 2.0 collections, a client implementation should gather the members from the `tree:Node` or `as:CollectionPage` instead.
+Therefore, when using AS collections, a client implementation should gather the members from the `tree:Node` or `as:CollectionPage` instead.

 `as:totalItems` can be used to indicate the total amount of elements in the collection.

 AS paging controls such as first, last, next and previous MUST be ignored.

 ### LDP Containers ### {#ldp}